QUBIC VII: The feedhorn-switch system of the technological demonstrator: Switch system

-Once we found the proper excitation current, we tested one by one all the switches, starting from a situation at room temperature where 3 of them were defective (numbers 5, 26 and 60 because open or short circuited) and two of them (n.1 and n.32) were mechanically stuck in the open position.
-These last two switches were stuck probably because a non perfectly plane shutter.
-However, at cold temperature n.1 resulted operative.
-The result of this test is reported in Figure~\ref{fig_TD_switch_operation}
+Once we found the proper excitation current, we tested all the switches one by one, starting from room temperature.
+Three of them were defective (numbers 5, 26 and 60 because open or short-circuited) and two of them (n.\,1 and n.\,32) were mechanically stuck in the open position.
+These last two switches were stuck probably because of a non perfectly plane shutter.
+However, at cold temperature n.\,1 resulted operative.
+The result of this test is reported in figure~\ref{fig_TD_switch_operation}.

 Finally we performed a statistical test operating each working switch 100 times.
 We computed the phase delay in open and closed position using both the functional fit and the XOR algorithm, applied to the data acquired by the AC coupled ADCs.
-Both methods gave consistent values, as reported in Table~\ref{tab_switch_statistics}.
+Both methods gave consistent values, as reported in table~\ref{tab_switch_statistics}.

 However, every switch shows a distinctive mean phase delay with a standard deviation which is one third of the one of the full population, reflecting on one side the intrinsic different impedance of each single coil, and on the other side the intrinsic accuracy of the phase measurement of our electronics which is of the order of 0.003 rad (10').
 For this reason, we defined a standard calibration procedure to be run when the focal plane is cold, to compile a look-up table of the phase delay of every switch in open and closed position, based on a statistical analysis of 100 switch operations.
 The look-up table will then be used to decide if the switch moves in the right position or not and, if needed, to repeat the command.